-Borrowers can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers select these types of loans when interest rates are low and they want to lock in the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
-Call AmeriBest Mortgage at (321) 777-7277 to discuss how we can help.
+You can choose a fixed-rate loan in order to lock in a low rate.
+Borrowers choose these types of loans when interest rates are low and they want to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Call AmeriBest Mortgage at (321) 777-7277 to discuss your situation with one of our professionals.

-There are many different types of Adjustable Rate Mortgages.
-Generally, the interest rates for ARMs are based on a federal index.
-Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many types of Adjustable Rate Mortgages.
+Generally, interest for ARMs are determined by a federal index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often have the lowest rates toward the beginning.
+ARMs most often have their lowest rates at the start of the loan.
 They guarantee that rate from a month to ten years.
-You've probably heard of 5/1 or 3/1 ARMs.
-For these loans, the initial rate is set for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-These loans are often best for borrowers who expect to move in three or five years.
-These types of adjustable rate loans most benefit borrowers who plan to move before the loan adjusts.
+You've likely heard of 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is set for three or five years.
+It then adjusts every year.
+These kinds of loans are fixed for a number of years (3 or 5), then they adjust.
+These loans are usually best for people who expect to move within three or five years.
+These types of ARMs most benefit borrowers who plan to move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (321) 777-7277.
 It's our job to answer these questions and many others, so we're happy to help!